pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/deploy-eks.md

 the right choice for your organization.
 Pachyderm seamlessly deploys on Amazon EKS.

+For a quick test installation of Pachyderm on AWS (suitable for development), jump to our [Quickstart page](../quickstart/).

 ## Prerequisites

 Before you can deploy Pachyderm on an EKS cluster, verify that